 Sewing Box and Sewing Tools

 Any job, not just sewing, is easier if you have the correct tool for the job.
-Gaining a good supply of sewing tools doesn't have to break the bank.
+Gaining a good supply of sewing tools don't have to break the bank.
 A pair of scissors from a dollar store can go a long way to get you started if you never cut a piece of papers with those scissors.

 There are many ways to save money by sewing and those tips and tricks can be applied to accumulating a wonderful sewing box full of the best sewing equipment available.